nathan-cool/Endometriosis_Ireland/README.md

   - The logo on the top right is easy to locate and will link back to the hero image.
   - Each section of the website will have a link on the navigation bar that leads directly to it.
   - On smaller screens, a 'Burger' toggle reveals a navigation menu.
-  - When you hover over the navigation menu, the links will change color to indicate which one you are about to select.
+  - When you hover over the navigation menu, the links will change colour to indicate which one you are about to select.

-  # Hero image
+  # Hero Image
-  - Under the navigation bar the hero image will appear this is a colorful image to give a warm greeting to the website
+- The hero image appears right below the navigation bar on the index.html page.
+It is a colourful image meant to give a warm welcome to the website.
-  - The hero image has a black transperant overlay to help with the contrast bewttwen the message that is displayed and the image itself
+- A black transparent overlay is used to enhance the contrast between the message displayed and the image itself.
-  - This hero image only appears on the index.html.
-The 404 error page will not display this image.
+- The 404 error page will not display the hero image.

+# About Section
+- This section provides a brief introduction to Endometriosis Ireland, explaining who they are and what they do.
+- The text is responsive across all screen sizes.

+# Images Section
+- Three clickable images are displayed in this section, which takes the user to official Endometriosis Ireland pages.
+- The images are responsive and expand into a row on bigger screens and a column on smaller screens.
+- A black transparent overlay is used to ensure a contrast between the message displayed and the image itself.
+- The images have a hover effect to indicate that they are clickable.

 # Information Section
+- This section comprises four subsections that provide basic information about Endometriosis.
+- The background is grey with white text to ensure a clear contrast between the background and text.
+- The section is responsive and dynamically adjusts to display all four boxes in a row.

+# Donate Section
+- This section prompts the user to donate to the Endometriosis Ireland page.
+- The button is responsive and adapts to different screen sizes.
+- The button links to the official Endometriosis Ireland donate page.
+- The background and text colours are chosen to ensure clear contrast.
+- The button inverts colours on hover to indicate that it is clickable.

+# Contact Us Section
+- This section provides a way for the user to contact Endometriosis Ireland for more information or to volunteer.
+- Asterisks are used to mark the input fields that are required to be filled.
+- The input fields adjust to available space on the device, growing on bigger devices and shrinking on smaller ones.
+- Each input field has a title, which appears inside the box.
+- The background colour is orange, and the text is black to ensure clear contrast.
+- The button inverts colours on hover to indicate that it is clickable.

+# Footer
+- The footer has a minimal design and links to the social media accounts of Endometriosis Ireland.
+- The social media links are black icons with a hover effect to indicate that they are clickable.
+- The icons stack on smaller screens and grow into a row on bigger screens.